Your child melts down over things that don’t make sense.

 Why do meltdowns happen at bedtime or after school?

-Many behavioral escalations are not about defiance or motivation.
+Most meltdowns aren’t about defiance or motivation.

-Too many demands can stack on a child’s nervous system
+Too many demands can stack on a child’s nervous system at the same time.

 When load exceeds capacity, behavior shifts.